eliasdoehne/stellaris-dashboard/README.md

 https://imgur.com/a/t6858co

-Currently, this is a list of Wars with detailed combat logs, and for each of your leaders, a biography is generated that shows their lifetime achievements, including:
+Currently, this is a list of wars with detailed combat logs, and for each of your leaders, a biography is generated that shows their lifetime achievements, including:

   - Government reforms
   - Ruler mandates and political activities (faction leadership)
   - Passed edicts, researched technologies, embraced traditions and ascension perks
   - Planet colonizations

-There is a lot more that can be done with this
+There is a lot more that can be done with this in the future!

 ## How it works